Introduction

 🪶 Feather

-A data normalization system that accepts various input formats (CSV, JSON, or any forensic tool output) and converts them into a standardized SQLite database.
+A data normalization system that accepts various input formats (CSV, JSON, or any forensic engine output) and converts them into a standardized SQLite database.
 Feathers normalize diverse data sources into a consistent schema, making them ready to serve as input for the correlation engine.
 Each feather represents a single artifact type (e.g., Prefetch, Registry, Event Logs) with standardized column names and timestamp formats.

 🪽 Wing